-H. SUBSEQUENT EVENTS
+K. SUBSEQUENT EVENTS

-The School has evaluated subsequent events through December 18, 2018, the date at which the financial statements were available for issuance, and has determined that there are no subsequent events requiring disclosure.
+The School has evaluated subsequent events through November 13, 2020, the date at which the financial statements were available for issuance, and has determined that there are no subsequent events requiring disclosure, except for the amendment to the revolving line-of-credit referenced in Note D.